Digital Fleets

 MY ROLE

-As a lead product designer I created a technical drafting tool with AI-assisted features for the Digital Fleets platform, enabling engineers to manage EV transition scenarios, create construction-ready blueprints, and estimate costs.
-I collaborated with a team of 5 designers, including 2 peers, on this project.
+As a lead product designer, I created a technical drafting tool with AI-assisted features for the Digital Fleets platform, enabling engineers to manage EV transition scenarios, create construction-ready blueprints, and estimate costs.
+On this project, I collaborated with a team of engineers and other designers.

 OUTCOMES